llvm/torch-mlir/README.md

 ## Install torch-mlir snapshot

-This installs a pre-built snapshot of torch-mlir for Python 3.7/3.8/3.9/3.10 on Linux and macOS
+This installs a pre-built snapshot of torch-mlir for Python 3.7/3.8/3.9/3.10 on Linux and macOS.
+(Ensure you have the required `python-dev` package installed).

 ```shell
 python -m venv mlir_venv